probs-lab/probs-ontology/README.md

 See the [documentation](https://probs-ontology.netlify.app/) for more information about the ontology concepts and how it can be used.

-You can obtain a copy of the ontology files from this git repository, or get the converted ontology files by installing the Python package `probs_module_ontology`.
+You can obtain a copy of the ontology files from this git repository.
+For use with the PRObs data pipeline see [probs-module-ontology-conversion](https://github.com/probs-lab/probs-module-ontology-conversion).

 [TODO: update this example for v2 -- See [probs-ontology-example](https://github.com/ukfires/probs-ontology-example/) for a practical example of using the PRObs system to access resource data.]

-[TODO: add links to probs-runner and the other modules].

-## Custom builds of the ontology including additional data / external ontologies

-We build a version of the PRObs ontology bundled with the core external ontologies (PROV, QUDT) that are used with it, for convenience in loading into tools such as RDFox.

-If you want to use additional ontologies or data (e.g. details of specific time periods or regions where your data is measured), you may find it useful to create a custom build by modifying the ontologies in the `conversion` subfolder.
-See [DEVELOPING.md](DEVELOPING.md) for more information.

 ## Contributing 🎁